KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/surrender_the_art_of_letting_go.md

 **Letting go is the prayer of life.**
 And every prayer ends in gratitude.

-> “Azura Inai – L'Alam Al-Mein Aa-meen
+> “Azura Inai – L'Alam Al-Mein Amen
 The meaning is:
 ‘Sealed in trust, faith, and truth, I affirm it with my whole being.
 Amen.’